-Another perk of doing resistance band exercises for legs is that they're affordable and easy to use anywhere.
-Whether you're working out in your apartment or packing them in your carry-on for hotel room sweat sessions, you never have to skip a workout again.
+Another perk of doing resistance band workouts is that these tools are affordable and easy to use anywhere.
+Whether you're working out in your apartment or packing them in your carry-on for hotel room sweat sessions, you never have to skip a leg strengthening workout again.

 1. Lateral band walk